STOCD/OSCR-UI/distribution/README.md

 ## Linux

 #### System Wide Paths
-- /opt/oscr/
+- /opt/oscr-ui/
   - This is the ideal loation for Linux, include all the assets there.
 - /usr/local/bin/oscr -> /opt/bin/oscr/oscr
   - Symlink to the binary
 - /usr/share/applications/
   - The `.desktop` entry that registers the application.
-- /usr/share/icons/hicolor/128x128/apps/oscr-ui.png
+- /usr/share/icons/hicolor/256x256/apps/oscr-ui.png
   - Location for the application icon, referred to in the `.desktop` entry.

 #### Config Paths
-- 1 If `$XDG_CONFIG_HOME` is set, takes priority.
+1. If `$XDG_CONFIG_HOME` is set, takes priority.
 Is supposed to be a directory .
 If a file, fallback to
-- 2 `$HOME/.config` if the `.config` folder exists, but do not create it if it does not, fall back to:
+2. `$HOME/.config` if the `.config` folder exists, but do not create it if it does not, fall back to:
-- 3 `$HOME/.<filename>` if you can keep the settings in one file (and the dot here is important), if not, fall back to
+3. [`$HOME/.<filename>` if you can keep the settings in one file (and the dot here is important), if not, fall back to]
-- 4 ` $HOME/.oscr/<config-file>`
+4. ` $HOME/.oscr/<config-file>`

 ##### .desktop entry template
 ```